How Does the TikTok Algorithm Work?

 How to Use the TikTok Algorithm to Your Advantage

-Now that you have a better understanding of the TikTok algorithm, it’s time to talk about how you can take advantage of it.
+Now that you have a better understanding of the TikTok algorithm, it’s time to talk about how you, as a TikTok user or content creator, can take advantage of it for influencer marketing.
 Here are some tips and tricks for getting your video on the FYP:4

-- Hashtags – Hashtags play a major role in getting on the for you page.
+- Hashtags – TikTok Hashtags play a major role in getting on the for you page.
 Most users add the hashtags #foryoupage and #fyp, but you can also add trending hashtags to your video to boost your chances of going viral.
+Adding a trending relevant hashtag might work for your advantage even more.

 - Trends – Following trends is a great way to increase your audience and get on the FYP.
 Most TikTok trends will follow a similar format while using the same audio clip.
 If a trend is frequently popping up on your FYP, it may be wise to recreate it with the same audio if you’re looking to gain more viewers.